rechutox/godot-terraformation/README.md

 ## TODO

-For now, more nodes to further process the heightmap and the output node to export the heightmap...
+For now, more nodes to further process the heightmap.
-It's a little usseless now, sorry.
-I'll be right back 😂.

 Loading and saving projects.